 - 1. Press the push-button "ECR" on the Local Control screen on MD20 - 2.
-The "ECR" button then starts to flash. - 3.
-The operator now accepts the transfer to ECR by pressing the "ECR" button on screen MD104 - 4.
-The "ECR" button turns to steady light.
+The "ECR" button is lit.

 ME Status indication

 The status lights are used as a communication between the Bridge and ECR as the request for engine readiness.
 The actual engine readiness would be discussed by verbal communications, but the status lights are used to convey a request by the Bridge and an acceptance by the ECR.